 - Scoop and roll dough, a heaping 1.5 Tablespoons of dough each, into balls.
+To ensure a thicker cookie, make the balls taller than they are wide (almost like a cylinder or column).
 Arrange 2-3 inches apart on the baking sheets.
-The cookie dough is sticky, so don’t be afraid to wipe hands clean after every few balls of dough you shape.
+The cookie dough is certainly sticky, so wipe your hands clean after every few balls of dough you shape.

 - Cover leftover cookies tightly and store at room temperature for up to 1 week.

 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days (step 3).
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

 - Larger Batch: The recipe is easy to double in 1 mixing bowl without overwhelming your mixer.
 Simply double all of the cookie dough ingredients.
 Dough chill time remains the same.

 - Other Add-Ins: Instead of white chocolate chips in the dough, you can use the same amount of peanut butter chips, regular chocolate chips, M&Ms, chopped nuts, or butterscotch chips.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.

 Keywords: inside out chocolate chip cookies, chocolate white chocolate cookies